Vehicle Information

 Do any of the vehicles sold on Salvagebid have clean titles?

 Yes.
 Some of the vehicles sold on Salvagebid have clean titles.
-However, clean titles are not guaranteed and can become salvage under new ownership transfer as per NMVTIS regulations.
+However, clean titles are not guaranteed and can be salvaged under new ownership transfer, per NMVTIS regulations.

 Why is the NMVTIS involved in the auction process?

 NMVTIS stands for National Motor Vehicle Title Information System.
-This system was implemented by the US Department of Justice to protect consumers from fraud and unsafe vehicles.
+The US Department of Justice implemented this system to protect consumers from fraud and unsafe vehicles.

-Every time a title is transferred, the DMV runs the vehicle through the NMVTIS to keep unsafe or stolen vehicles from being resold.
+Every time a title is transferred, the DMV runs the vehicle through the NMVTIS to keep dangerous or stolen vehicles from being resold.
+This protects vehicle history and ensures consumer protection.

-What is the difference between a reconstructed title and clean title?
+What is the difference between a reconstructed title and a clean title?

 When a vehicle has been involved in an accident, it has to go through the reconstruction process and be authorized to be allowed back on the road.

-When the reconstruction process is over, the DMV will issue a reconstructed title which is treated the same way as a clean title for registration and insurance purposes.
+When the reconstruction process is over, the DMV will issue a reconstructed title, which is treated the same way as a clean title for insurance purposes.

 How long will it take to receive my ownership documents?

-Why did I receive a different title than the one listed in the description?
+Why did I receive a title different from the one listed in the description?

 Sometimes local laws and regulations require the originating companies to transfer the title to the state in question.